johnzilla/exit-strategy/memory-bank/activeContext.md

 This file tracks the project's current status, including recent changes, current goals, and open questions.
 2025-03-23 20:36:00 - Initial creation.
+2025-03-23 22:38:00 - Updated to reflect switch from Flutter to HTML/JS PWA frontend.

 ## Current Focus